EXOS Inspect: Appraise Your Home in 4 Steps

 Adobe XD, Whimsical.io, InVision

-A home inspection in a home evaluation creates blockers in the process, which results in inconvenience to customers and delays in turnaround times.
+A home inspection in a home evaluation creates blockers in the process, which results in high costs to customers and delays in turnaround times.

-A self-inspection app that allows homeowners to conduct virtual home inspections with reduced time and costs.
+EXOS Inspect, a mobile app (released in June 2020) that allows homeowners to conduct virtual home inspections with significantly reduced turnaround time and up to 60% savings in costs.

 As the sole designer on the team, I collaborated with the product manager, data scientists, and business stakeholders.
-I designed the user journey and mobile interfaces for the self-inspection app.
+I designed the end-to-end user journey and mobile interfaces for the application.

 1.1 Appraisal Modernization